A piano is a beautiful instrument, but it would certainly break your bathroom scale.

 Popular Petite Baby Grand Piano

-Baby Grand Pianos are the most sought-after piano type for homeowners.
-They weigh anywhere from 500 to 600 lbs and are 5’ to 5’6” long.
-The most popular manufacturer of them is Yamaha.
+A Baby Grand can weigh anywhere from 500 to 600 lbs and are 5’ to 5’6” long.
+These are the most sought-after piano type for homeowners.
+The most popular manufacturer of Baby Grands is Yamaha.

 Popular Baby Grand Piano